Model-based clustering of multiple networks with a hierarchical algorithm: Hierarchical clustering algorithm

 After merging two clusters, the current node labels can be further improved by searching the maximum of $\mathrm{ICL}^{\text{mix}}$ in $\mathcal Z$, while keeping the clustering $\mathcal U$ fixed.
 This amounts to maximize the term $\mathrm{ICL}^{\text{sbm}}$ for the newly created cluster.
 We propose an adaptation of the procedure by \cite{come2015} to fit a SBM to a single network.
 Roughly, for every node we test if changing its node label increases the ICL or not.
-This algorithm is presented in the Appendix.
+See Section \ref{sec:sbmLabelUpdate} for details.

 Algorithm \ref{algoGraphClusering} summarizes the entire clustering algorithm.
 It provides the best clustering~$\hat{\mathcal U}$, node labels $\hat{\mathcal Z}$ and also parameter estimates for the SBM of every cluster.